phalcon-app/worke.app_web/index.md

 This app give you the tools to easily know the intensity of your workout and you will know if you are improving or not.

 ## Changelist
+### 1.3.0 - 29 sep, 20
+- 🏆 Discover your personal records in each exercise easy!
+- 🐛 Now with fewer bugs, or that's the idea.
 ### 1.2.1 - 6 mar, 20
 - 💪 Now you can record your lifts more accurately thanks to the decimals.
 What a great invention!
 - 🐛 Fix some small errors that only I can see.